LesserPanda-Engine/LP-CameraPlus/README.md

-# Camera Extension
+# Camera Extension (Deprecated)

-A simple camera extension for LesserPanda.
-Not stable yet but ready for use (APIs may change frequently).
+This is deprecated since all functionalities are merged into LesserPanda engine.

 ## Features